 - Business registration documents (if you have them).

 - Articles of association or similar documents

 - A letter confirming your business purpose and the reason why you need an IBAN account (e.g., to receive payments from clients).

 - A recent bank statement and reference letter

 Step 3: Submit your documents and wait for the approval.
 This approval process might take 2-3 weeks before you can access your account.

 What's the fastest way to get an EU IBAN?

 We understand that you want to set up your business account with an EU IBAN as soon as possible.
-And with traditional banks, this process can sometimes take longer than expected.
+And with traditional institutions, this process can sometimes take longer than expected.
 But, that does not mean you have to wait that long to start your business operations.

 When you open an EU IBAN account with wamo, the process is pretty straightforward and enables you to make all Eurozone transactions through SEPA within seconds.
-Unlike traditional banks, the company's process is completely paperless and lets you manage all your financial aspects in a single place - all without stepping foot in the EU.
+Unlike traditional institutions, the company's process is completely paperless and lets you manage all your financial aspects in a single place - all without stepping foot in the EU.
 All you need to do is download the app from Google Play or the App Store and complete your registration from the app in 10 minutes.
 Additionally, you can instantly connect with their customer support team to help you with your account management and any queries you might have.